Ministries & Volunteering

 We recruit volunteer hosts to replenish cups, cream, etc. and to clean up at about 11:30a.m.
 You can sign up in the Cloister, or by contacting the Church Office.

-Women at the Well is a gathering of parish women at 9:00 a.m.on the second Saturday of each month.
+Women at the Well is a gathering of parish women at 9:00 a.m.on the third Saturday of each month.
 Participants share fellowship, a program, and discussion.
 The topics vary from month to month and always offer interesting opportunities for meaningful reflection.

 Each year brings a number of opportunities for us to share dinner or a special reception together.
 For example, we have a reception following parish Confirmations and after special events.